eligiorbautista/eligiorbautista/README.md

 - 🌱 I’m currently learning : **Intermediate CSS, Responsive Web Design, React.js**

-- 👨‍💻 Check out my portfolio, you can see some of my projects here : [eligiobautista.site(eligiobautista.site)]
+- 👨‍💻 Check out my portfolio, you can see some of my projects here : [eligiobautista.site](eligiobautista.site)

 - 📫 You can reach me via email here : **it.elibautista@gmail.com**